 To a limited extent, colleagues of participating alumni may be allowed to attend the course.
 They should be direct colleagues who work in the same organisation or organisational unit as the NFP, MSP or NICHE/NPT alumnus.
 Also, one or two staff members of the counterpart of the Dutch institution, involved in the design and execution of the refresher course may be allowed to attend the refresher course.

 Applications for a grant can be submitted by a Netherlands Alumni Association (NAA), an NFP, MSP or NICHE/NPT alumnus, his or her employing organisation or a Dutch provider.
 There is one deadline per year.

 Applications for a grant for refresher courses to be conducted in 2015 should be submitted directly to Nuffic before 1 February 2015.

 Nuffic rejects applications that are incorrect, incomplete or do not meet the above eligibility criteria.

 Nuffic will assess the submitted applications against the eligibility criteria and rank them based on content, value and outputs.
 Nuffic gives preference to courses that:

 - are jointly implemented by a Dutch provider and a local or regional institution or organisation;

 - guarantee that at least half of the participants will be female;

 - have a clearly demonstrated gender component;

-Nuffic will inform the applicant about the outcome of the selection procedure, and award grants to the Dutch institutions accordingly.
+Nuffic informs all applicants about the outcome of the selection procedure and awards the grants to the Dutch institutions.